qiskit-community/qiskit-dynamics/docs/tutorials/qiskit_pulse.rst

 on the qubit.
 This situation is simulated with the following steps:

 1. Create the pulse schedule
-2. Converting pulse schedules to Signals
+2. Converting pulse schedules to a :class:`.Signal`
 3. Create the system model, configured to simulate pulse schedules
 4. Simulate the pulse schedule using the model